 If a finishing material is installed inside the enclosure, its thickness must be added to the following measurements.

-A: Fresh air intake duct (Fresh air intake can be installed on the right, left or underneath).
+A: Fresh air intake duct15 (Fresh air intake can be installed on the right or left).

 B: Distance between framing and side fireplace standoff 12" (305 mm)

 C: Framing width (Installation with centered fireplace) 60 3/4" (1543 mm)